uzh-rpg/rpg_dvs_ros/README.md

 `$ roslaunch dvs_calibration intrinsic.launch`
 You will see an RQT interface with all necessary information.
 Top left is the calibration GUI, which displays the amount of detected patterns.
+**Currently, pattern detection does not seem to work indoors.
+Try close to a window.**
 Collect at least 30 samples before starting the calibration.
 **This can take up to a few minutes** and freezes your RQT GUI.
 Once done, the calibration parameters are shown and can be saved.